NINJA CPA Review Framework

 Maybe you're sick of your CPA Review Course and want to ditch it completely.

-Maybe you like your CPA Review videos but want to switch to the NINJA Study Plan and swap out your course's Test Bank for NINJA MCQ and add NINJA Notes and NINJA Audio for some more firepower.
+Maybe you like your CPA Review videos but want to switch to the NINJA Study Plan, swap out your course's Test Bank for NINJA MCQ, and add NINJA Notes and NINJA Audio for some more firepower.

 Either way, it's time to switch to the NINJA Framework, and this is tried and true path to follow.

 First things first.
 If you don't have the NINJA Study Framework, be sure to download it.

 Downloading the NINJA CPA Review Framework is the easy part.

 It's about to get real from here on out.